Is Van Life Actually Cheaper Than Renting an Apartment? Real Costs Compared

 Don’t let Instagram’s version of van life fool you.
 Van life can be as expensive or as cheap as you make it.

-Example 1: Is Van Life Cheaper Than Renting?
-Basic Van Purchased Fully Kitted Out in South America
+Example 1: Budget Van Life in South America (Our Cheapest Setup)

-We started van life in South America with a Suzuki APV that we purchased for $6,650 USD.
-We traveled in our trust “Pablo Van Go” for seven months across six countries (yes, we are crazy and van life should be MUCH slower than this), and sold our van for $6,000 USD upon departure.
-During this time, we spent $500 on maintenance, $500 on insurance, and $350 on paperwork for a total cost of $2,000.
-We also spent approximately $3,000 on fuel (petrol) costs during this time.
+We started van life in South America with a Suzuki APV, which we purchased for $6,650 USD.
+We lived and traveled full-time in our trusty “Pablo Van Go” for seven months across six countries (yes, this was fast — van life should definitely be slower than this), before selling the van for $6,000 USD when we left the continent.

 Example 2: Is Van Life Cheaper Than Renting in the United States?
 DIY Van Conversion in the United States + Travel in Mexico